-Bonds must have an "A" rating or higher by an NRSRO.
+Bonds must have a rating category of "A" or higher by an NRSRO.
 No more than 10 percent of the agency's money may be invested in state bonds of any one issuer.

 E. BONDS ISSUED BY THE CITY OR ANY LOCAL AGENCY WITHIN THE STATE OF CALIFORNIA.
 Maximum term of 5 years.